nickcomito/ede/README.md

 ede
 ===

-E.D.E. is a form library that aims to make data entry enjoyable (Enjoyable Data Entry)
+*"ede" is a form library that aims to make data entry enjoyable (Enjoyable Data Entry)*

 Out of the box ede gives you styles that aim to provide clarity and simplicity to forms.
 Its styles are separated with an OOCSS approach to creating stylesheets and is very general so it's easy to override.